abarber7/2024-EveryVoter-A-Team/README.md

 For the current version, you can enter restaurant information, select Generate Restaurants, then begin the election.

-To test voting by voice, enter basic candidates in the Choose Your Candidates form, press Speak Now and speak clearly.
+To vote by voice, first set up an election.
+Then, press "Speak Now" to speak and cast your vote.